How to Coach Games You Do Not Know

 Share article

 Coaching something you're not familiar with can be both exciting and intimidating, especially when it comes to coaching esports.
-If your team is advanced in their game knowledge and you're struggling to keep up, it's essential to find effective strategies for bridging the knowledge gap.
+If your team is advanced in their game knowledge and you're struggling to keep up, finding effective strategies for bridging the knowledge gap is essential.
 So, how can you coach what you don't know, especially in the world of video games?
 In this article, we'll guide you to get started.

 Difference Between Coaching and Teaching

-When tackling the task of coaching esports, it's crucial to focus on "what" rather than "how."
+When you are coaching esports, it's crucial to focus on "what" rather than "how."
 In the context of games, there is a distinction between teaching and coaching.
-While teaching focuses on imparting knowledge and skills, coaching emphasizes guiding and supporting players in their journey.

 7 Steps to Coach Games You Do Not Know